 Cherries from the pie

-So there are all kinds of circumstances under which Vitamin D is useless.
-One of them is if someone is already deathly ill.
-The same goes for Zink (and for HCQ, although that will not be discussed here).
-So I do some cherry picking from the SHC's advice: I cite the proven positive results.
-I leave the 'treatment problem' for what it is: a problem of doctors, not of potential patients.
+So there are all kinds of circumstances under which Vitamin D is of no use.
+One of them is when someone is already critically ill.
+This also applies to Zinc (and to HCQ, although this will not be discussed further here).
+So I'll do some 'cherry picking' from the SHC's advice: I'll cite the proven positive results.
+I leave the 'treatment problem' for what it is: a problem for doctors, not for potential patients.

-The positive findings are sometimes also a reason for the doctors to reason further, to construct a hypothesis about a treatment and if that hypothesis cannot be 'proven', according to them there is something wrong with the efficacy.
-Nonsense, of course.
+The positive findings are sometimes also a reason for doctors to reason further, to construct a hypothesis about a treatment and if that hypothesis cannot be 'proven', they believe there is something wrong with the effectiveness.
+Silly of course.
 We understand that D and Zinc are not instant miracle cures.
-The Superior Health Council sees it too, by the way, just read:
+The Supreme Health Council also sees it, just read:

 Quotes from the latest advice from the Superior Health Council: Vitamin D